 Once onboarded onto the service, go to Dashboard > Compliance.
-Here you will see all of the native frameworks that Secure State manages.
+Here you can see all of the native frameworks that Secure State manages.
 A framework has two states, published and unpublished.
-By publishing a framework, it will be visible in the platform, on the compliance dashboard and as a filter option.
+By publishing a framework, it will be visible in the platform, on the compliance dashboard, and as a filter option.
 Unpublishing the framework will remove it from the compliance dashboard and the filter panel.
 This option is used to toggle whether a compliance framework is assessed for your environment.

 To change the state of a framework: